sdiehl/wiwinwlh/tutorial.md

 implement appropriate handling of all valid inputs.
 Instead of yielding a value, such a function will halt from an incomplete match.

-Partial functions from non-exhaustivity are a controversial subject, and frequent use of non-exhaustive patterns is considered a dangerous code smell.
+Partial functions from non-exhaustively are a controversial subject, and frequent use of non-exhaustive patterns is considered a dangerous code smell.
 However, the complete removal of non-exhaustive patterns from the language would itself be too restrictive and forbid too many valid programs.